Alternative Choices for You

 Browser proxy add-ons are available for Firefox and Chrome.
 These are useful for quickly spoofing your location, but provide no security or privacy benefits as proxy connections are not encrypted.

-Our 2019 Customer Service Awards audit was generally very favorable for PureVPN.
-Its 24/7 live chat staff are knowledgeable about most things we expect front-line support staff to be knowledgeable about and were happy to pass on queries about more technical matters to the correct department for an email response later.
+Its 24/7 live chat staff are knowledgeable about most things we expect front-line support staff to be knowledgeable about, and were happy to pass on queries about more technical matters to the correct department for an email response later.

 These email responses were, in general, fast and answered our questions well.
-The only issue was that we failed to receive any response to one of our harder questions.
+The only issue was that we failed to receive a response to one of our harder questions, but once we pushed on we were able to clarify the matter.

 Privacy and security

-PureVPN is based in Hong Kong, which despite being governed by China enjoys some of the freest and uncensored internet access in the world.
+PureVPN is based in Hong Kong, which despite being governed by China enjoys some of the most uncensored internet access in the world.
+However, the recent implementation of a National Security Law in Hong Kong might put VPN servers and companies at risk, as the situation in the region is becoming much more unstable.

 On the client, different modes use likely use different protocols, although IKEv2 and SSTP appear to be the defaults.
 When using OpenVPN, PureVPN uses the following settings: